liamodwyer/github-pages/_workshop/getting-started.md

 * what our preferred text editor is
 * and that we want to use these settings globally (i.e. for every project)

-On a command line, Git commands are written as `git verb options`, where `verb` is what we actually want to do and `options` is additional  information which may be needed for the verb.
+On a command line, Git commands are written as `git` `verb` `options`, where `verb` is what we actually want to do and `options` is additional  information which may be needed for the verb.

 Open __Git Bash__ from wherever you installed it.
 There is a GUI for Git and you may have installed it but for this lesson we will be working mostly in the command line.

-First we’ll configure your name and email address.
+First we’ll configure your __name__ and __email address__.
 ```
 git config --global user.name "<username>"
 git config --global user.email "<email address>"
 ```

 This user name and email will be associated with your subsequent Git activity.
 Any changes pushed to GitHub or another Git host server after this lesson will include this information.
 In this lesson, we will be interacting with GitHub and so __*the email address used should be the same as the one used when setting up your GitHub account*__.

+📌__Keeping your email private__: If you are concerned about privacy, you can read [here](https://github.blog/2017-04-11-private-emails-now-more-private/) how to keep your email address private.

 ---
 📌 __Branch naming__: All file changes are associated with a “branch.”
 For now, it’s enough to know that branches exist.
 By default, Git creates a branch called `master` when you create a new repository with `git init` (as explained in the next Episode).